Early Childhood Services Program

 The Early Childhood Services Program supports children ages 2 years 8 months to 5 years of age (must be 3 years by December 31) in a play-based inclusive environment.
 Universal, targeted and individual programming is delivered in highquality Early Childhood settings throughout the school division.
 These include:

-- Early Education Classrooms. (École Broxton Park School, Brookwood School, Prescott Learning Centre, Spruce Grove Composite High School, Duffield School, Tomahawk School, Stony Plain Central School and High Park School).
+- Early Education Classrooms. (École Broxton Park School, Brookwood School, Parkland Village School, Prescott Learning Centre, Spruce Grove Composite High School, Duffield School, Tomahawk School, Stony Plain Central School and High Park School).

 - Partner playschools within the Parkland School Division community.

 Each Early Childhood Services Program has a team of professionals dedicated to meet the individual needs of all children.
 Embedded programming is provided through therapy staff as required.
 This team consists of:

 Early Education classrooms provide extensive play-based programming, enriched with specialized supports embedded through the play, for children with severe special needs, four mornings or afternoons a week within play-based settings.
 Teams work collaboratively to meet the individual needs of each child within an inclusive environment.
 Each classroom includes a mix of children from the community as Play Partners.
 Family oriented program Sessions are provided regularly at the schools,communities or in homes to further support families in meeting their children's needs within the home and community.
 Families can choose from a wide arrange of options every year.